 Montessori Fundamentals for School Leaders – Fall 2021

 This six-week course introduces public Montessori school leaders to the fundamental elements of Montessori philosophy, curriculum, and pedagogy.
 It consists of six units, including video lectures, footage from Montessori classrooms, and readings.
-The time commitment for each unit is approximately three hours.
+The time commitment for each unit is approximately two hours.
 Each unit will be followed by a one-hour live Zoom discussion with the course instructor.

 Live discussions will held on the following Wednesdays from 3-4pm ET: